forestdb/forestdb.org/models/generics-conjunction.md

 After hearing the first utterance, "Elephants live in Africa", the listener forms some posterior belief distribution over the threshold.
 For the second utterance, we use a different threshold.
 The interesting inference comes out of the fact that living in Africa and living in Asia are mutually exclusive properties.
-The inference should be that at least that:
+The inference should be at least that:
 (a) some live in Africa and some live in Asia, and more elaborately:
 (b) possibly most live in Africa, and if so, fewer live in Asia, or (c) possibly most in Asia, and if so, fewer live in Africa